Duchess of Portland (1783 ship): Career

 LR for 1805 showed Duchess of Portland's master changing from Cleveland to Thompson.
 The Register of Shipping (RS) for 1806 showed Dutchess of Portland with Thompson as master, T&R Brown as owners, and her trade as London transport.
 She also had had damages repaired in 1805.

 On 21 August 1805 Duchess of Portland sailed for Malta.

 Fate

 Lloyd's List (LL) reported on 30 October 1812 that Commodore Rodger's squadron had captured and burnt Duchess of Portland, Thompson, master, as she was sailing from Newcastle.
+Duchess of Portland had been sailing from New Castle for Pictou.
 The actual captor was USS President and the capture took place on 4 July.

 The Register of Shipping for 1813 showed Duchess of Portland with Thompson, master and owner, and trade Southampton–London.
 The entry carried the annotation "CAPTURED" by her name.